 Acupuncture for sciatica

 Radiating leg pain rarely starts where you feel it.
-We find the true source, the disc, the piriformis, the gluteal muscles, and calm the nerve that carries it.
+We look for the real source, the disc, the piriformis, the gluteal muscles, and calm the nerve that carries the pain.

 Sciatica is pain that travels along the sciatic nerve, from the lower back through the buttock and down the leg, sometimes all the way to the toes.
 It can show up as sharp pain, burning, numbness, or weakness.

 The nerve itself is rarely the problem.
-More often it's being compressed or irritated by a disc, the piriformis muscle, or tight gluteal tissue.
-We assess the whole chain so treatment lands where it matters.
+More often a disc, the piriformis muscle, or tight gluteal tissue is pressing on it or irritating it.
+We check the whole chain so treatment goes where it counts.

 Symptoms we treat